 Subsequently, in early January 2021, there were several new confirmed cases of novel coronavirus reported at the Lam Tin Site.
-The Centre for Health Protection under the Department of Health in Hong Kong again ordered all construction activities at the Lam Tin Site to be suspended from 4 January 2021 to mid-January 2021 to allow thorough disinfection and cleaning activities to be carried out at the Lam Tin Site.
-Based on latest available information, construction works at the Lam Tin Site have resumed as at the Latest Practicable Date.
+The Centre for Health Protection under the Department of Health in Hong Kong again ordered all construction activities at the Lam Tin Site to be suspended from 4 January 2021 to allow thorough disinfection and cleaning activities to be carried out at the Lam Tin Site.
+Construction works at the Lam Tin Site have resumed since 22 January 2021.
 As instructed by the main contractor of Project No. O02, all construction workers at the Lam Tin Site were mandated to retake the coronavirus test and no construction workers shall be allowed to enter the Lam Tin Site without valid proof of negative coronavirus test result upon the resumption of construction activities at the Lam Tin Site.
 Further, the main contractor of Project No. O02 has announced a series of elevated social distancing measures to contain the transmission of coronavirus at the Lam Tin Site including, restricting the maximum number of workers in changing room, increasing the number of dining places and arranging different meal time for workers.
 Regular inspection will be performed by the CEDD at the Lam Tin Site to ensure the elevated social distancing measures are strictly implemented.
-Our executive Directors confirmed that none of the confirmed cases of novel coronavirus reported at the Lam Tin Site as at the Latest Practicable Date was related to our employees or our subcontractors' employees.
+Our executive Directors confirmed that all of the confirmed cases of novel coronavirus reported at the Lam Tin Site as at the Latest Practicable Date were related to the employees of other contractors at the Lam Tin Site and none of those were related to our employees or our subcontractors' employees.
+We were informed by the main contractor that they shall closely coordinate with the relevant working parties and make arrangement to ensure Project No. O02 can be proceeded and completed according to its original project schedule.
 Our executive Directors and administrative staff have been and will continue closely monitor the latest development at the Lam Tin Site and any potential impacts on Project No. O02 resulting therefrom.